venam/blog/_posts/2015-09-25-group-work.markdown

 Over a small period of time we attracted many amazing persons that shared the same interest.
-Intellectual people and specialists in their field.
+Intellectuals and specialists in their field.

-The group cohesion was based on that simple factor; we love something that not a lot of people can even dream of grasping in their lifetime, something technical.
+The group cohesion was based on that simple factor: we love something that only a few can even dream of grasping, something technical.

 > The social group is a critical source of information about individual identity.
 An individual’s identity (or self-concept) has two components: personal identity and social identity (or collective self).
 One’s personal identity is defined by more idiosyncratic, individual qualities and attributes.
 In contrast, one’s social identity is defined by his or her group membership, and the general characteristics (or prototypes) that define the group and differentiate it from others.
 We naturally make comparisons between our own group and other groups, but we do not necessarily make objective comparisons.
 Instead, we make evaluations that are self-enhancing, emphasizing the positive qualities of our own group (see ingroup bias).
 In this way, these comparisons give us a distinct and valued social identity that benefits our self-esteem.
 Our social identity and group membership also satisfies a need to belong.
 Of course, individuals belong to multiple groups.
 Therefore, one’s social identity can have several, qualitatively distinct parts (for example, one’s ethnic identity, religious identity, and political identity).

-And because of the technical aspect of the group, not everyone can access it.
+And because of the technical aspect, not everyone can access it.
 It drives back those who are afraid of trying the unexpected.